 If a student's enrollment status changes during the semester, the student must inform the Financial Aid Office.
 A financial aid award may be modified to reflect the correct number of units in which the student was enrolled at the time of the second disbursement run.
 The adjustment of enrollment may cause an overpayment of financial aid funds.
 Repayment of financial aid funds is necessary if the adjustment of enrollment causes an overpayment.
 Students must resolve overpayments prior to receiving any additional financial aid.
 Having an overpayment of federal funds will prevent a student from receiving federal financial aid from any institution.
 It is advised that students contact the Financial Aid Office before withdrawing from classes to understand the results of this action.
-For the refund policy on enrollment fees and non-resident tuition, refer to the College Schedule of Classes or the College Catalog.
+See refund policy on enrollment fees and non-resident tuition for more information.